pgporada/ansible-role-screenconnect/README.md

 1. Via the included playbook as `ansible-playbook local_playbook.yml -K`
 1. As part of another playbook `pgporada.screenconnect`
+1. You will want to configure this behind a reverse proxy such as Apache, Nginx, or Caddy.
+An example reverse proxy file is included in [examples/](examples/reverseproxy/)

 - - - -
 # How to hack away at this role